DataWraith/vindinium-starter-go/README.md

     How many games you want to play (defaults to 1).
 If you specify 0 here, the client will continue to play games until interrupted.
 Note that a game will be counted multiple times if more than one instance of the bot participates.
+    That means that if you want three instances to play one game each, you will have to specify `3` here.

 * `-j <number of instances>`